 Bailee was placed as a therapy dog at Houston High School in Big Lake, AK in February, 2021.
 The school decided that the staff and students really needed something to help with the trauma from an earthquake that had destroyed their middle school and the surrounding community years earlier, as well as the stress from the Covid-19 Pandemic.

-We would like to expand this program to other facilities in San Luis Obispo County whether that is in schools, prisons, hospitals and residential facilities.
-If your facility would like us to bring our dogs in for therapy sessions, please send us an email about the specifics of what you are looking for and more about the location that the dogs would be visiting.
+If your facility or station would like us to bring Louise in for therapy sessions, please send us an email about the specifics of what you are looking for.
+We do not charge for therapy dog visits.